Information, updates and resources for managers and employers about health and social care qualifications and standards.

 The initial meeting between the manager, learning provider and learner is important to make sure any previous learning is identified and recognised within the assessment process.

-We’re continuing to raise awareness of the links between the AWIF and the Core qualification through monthly sessions.
+We’re continuing to hold monthly sessions to raise awareness of the links between the AWIF and the Core qualification.
 The AWIF is still our induction programme, recognised in the Welsh Government Statutory Guidance for service providers and Responsible Individuals.

 2. What you told us: